viktorteren/Seto/README.md

 ./TS_splitter <file_path> SM <optional_flags>
 ```

+#### Optional flags:

+[//]: # "L: creation of a log file"

+**BDD**: usage of a BDD for the contemporary search of k SMs instead of sequentially search new SMs

+**D**: debug info mode

+**O**: write output SMs on file in .dot extension

+**G**: write output SMs on file in .g extension

+**-ALL**: execute the decomposition using an exact algorithm to find all minimal independent sets (not only the minimum required set to satisfy EC)

+**COMPOSE**: perform the composition of PNs (actually FCPNs and SMs) and create an output file in .aut extension

+**DOT**: combined with COMPOSE flag creates the output file in .dot extension instead of .aut

+**GE**: perform an exact algorithm instead of greedy one during the removal of redundant SMs

+**NOBOUNDS**: this flag can be used only with BDD flag and it allows the creation of unbounded SMs

 Statistics are stored into *'stats.csv'* file (in the folder from where the code is run).
 The file contains the following data if BDD flag was **not** selected:
 - decomposition type: SM
 - file name